 I look forward to your response.

-If you still refuse to pay, after all this "sound and fury", they invariably go away to focus their attention on easier and more gullible prey, realizing that intimidating legal threats and trickery do not and will not sway you.
+By this stage, if they still have not managed to get money out of you after all this "sound and fury", they invariably go away to focus their attention on easier and more gullible prey, realizing that intimidating legal threats and trickery do not and will not sway you.

 For those who unfortunately do fall for this scam, for the record, here are some scans and emails kindly sent to us regarding cancellation and a final payment invoice.

 First, here is a cancellation email sent by ICAA to a client to which was attached a final invoice (see below) and a cancellation agreement.
 This allows the "customer" (the scammee) to cancel "services" (the scam) involving online listing by the Expo-Guide S.C. (the scammer):

 Subject: Cancellation Agreement and Full and Final Invoice

 Dear Mr. Smith